saatvik-10/digital-heroes-task/README.md

 # Page Pulse

-Page Pulse audits a public URL and returns a small SEO and accessibility snapshot.
-It was built for the Digital Heroes SDE task using a split frontend/backend deployment model.
+Page Pulse audits a public URL and returns a compact SEO and accessibility snapshot.
+The app is split into a React client and a Bun/Hono server so the audit flow stays simple and testable.

 ## Stack

-- Client: React, Vite, Tailwind CSS
+- Client: React, Vite, Tailwind CSS, Axios
 - Server: Bun, Hono, Cheerio
 - Validation: Zod
-- Tests: bun:test
+- Tests: `bun:test`
-- Deployment: Vercel for `client`, Render for `server`

-Prisma and Neon are intentionally not included because this version does not persist audit history.
+The app does not persist audit history, so Prisma and a database are not part of this version.

+## Repository Layout

+- `client/` contains the UI and Vite app.
+- `server/` contains the audit API, validation, and tests.

 ## Local Setup

-Install dependencies:
+Install dependencies in both workspaces:

 ```bash
 cd server